alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

  - (none)
 ```

-In this case, the optimizer is suggesting three ranges and one individual ports.
+In this case, the optimizer is suggesting three ranges and one individual port.
 This means a total of four inbound rules (which respects our constraints of being below 10 rules).
 There is no extra port left open.

 If we decide to run the optimizer with maxInboundRules = 1  and maxOpenPorts of 3, we would get the following result :

 ```
-Couldnt find a combination - you may want to consider increasing the values for totalElement or maxSkipStep
+Couldnt find a combination - you may want to consider increasing the values for maxInboundRules and/or maxOpenPorts
 ```

 The optimizer has no magic power (yet) and is simply unable to come up with a solution with those constraints.